jcheminform/cpvsAPI/README.md

 <pre>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;git clone https://github.com/mcapuccini/spark-cheminformatics.git</pre>

 Enter the newly cloned directory.
-There are two projects parsers and sg.
-Enter both of them and run the following maven command to install each one of them as local dependencies.
+There are two projects **parsers and sg**.
+Enter **both** of them and run the following maven command to install each one of them as local dependencies.

 <pre>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;mvn clean install -DskipTests</pre>